replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 Next, you can:

 * Configure Velero namespace access and default memory limits, if needed.
-See [Configure Namespace Access and Memory Limit](snapshots-velero-installing-config).
+See [Configuring Namespace Access and Memory Limit](snapshots-velero-installing-config).
 * Create or schedule backups.
 See [Creating Backups](snapshots-creating) and [Scheduling Automatic Backups](snapshots-scheduling).

 ## Additional Resources